Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The Geopolitical Dimension

 If compute becomes the primary means of production, then control over compute infrastructure becomes the ultimate geopolitical asset.
-This is already visible:
+This is no longer theoretical—it’s unfolding in real time:

-• Cloud providers become strategic assets comparable to oil companies in the 20th century.
+• Semiconductors: The US CHIPS Act continues restricting advanced chip exports to China, and cloud providers are becoming strategic assets comparable to oil companies in the 20th century.

 UBC policies will face international coordination challenges: